 The Sonrai Dig Platform runs on a patented graphing technology that continually collects data, applies ML techniques, and finds identity and data risks – and then provides automated (or semi-automated) remediations.
 The platform then classifies the risks into separate categories.
 With built-in operationalization features, like maturity modeling, teams see their progress in each security area over time.

 A few examples of the risks that will get sent to Azure Sentinel are:

-Sonrai Dig’s integration with Azure Sentinel allows you to view Sonrai tickets in the Sentinel console, as well as generate security alerts for them.
+Sonrai Dig’s integration allows you to view Sonrai tickets in the Sentinel console, as well as generate security alerts for them.

 Sonrai uses swimlanes – a logical grouping of cloud assets defined by the end customer, with owners and relevant users associated – to configure your choices with the Sentinel integration.
 The integration also enables users to see all of their Sonrai alerts within Sentinel with added context, making remediation with Sentinel’s automation & orchestration tools fast and simple.